paramraghavan/python-pytest/README.md

   the test would fail because it depends on a specific API being called.
 This creates an unnecessary dependency on t he private API of the module, instead of testing the public API.

 ## localstack
-A third option is localstack, which allows you to bring up an entire AWS cloud stack locally.
+Another option is localstack, which allows you to bring up an entire AWS cloud stack locally.
 To add

-## Unittest spark
+## Use Case - pyspark, pytest-spark
 When it comes to unit testing PySpark pipeline code, one good way is to encapsulate the critical ETL transforms of a pySpark script inside a method/function, [see example](./src/bigdata/etl_transform.py).
 Install packages - pytest-spark, pyspark.
 Also [setup local spark](https://github.com/paramraghavan/sparksql-awsglue/blob/main/help/sparksql-setup.md)